 This collection brings together a team of outstanding scholars from across the common law to explore the treatment of misleading silence in private law doctrine and theory, embracing a comparative analysis.
-Whereas previous studies have been contractual in focus, this will explore the question from across the full spectrum of private law.
+Whereas previous studies have been contractual in focus, here the topic is explored from across the full spectrum of private law.
 Its approach encompasses equitable, common law and statutory principles and draws on theoretical, historical, cross-disciplinary and doctrinal perspectives.
 This is truly a landmark publication in private law, with no competitor in the common law world.

 Contributors: Professor Emeritus Michael Bryan; Professor Rick Bigwood; Professor John Cartwright; Professor Mindy Chen-Wishart; Professor Simone Degeling; Justice James Edelman; Dr Luke Harding: Professor Matthew Harding; Professor Catharine MacMillan; Professor Hector McQueen, Justice Andrew Phang; Professor Ian Ramsay; Professor Pauline Ridge; Professor Andrew Robertson; Professor Ben Zipursky; Professor Sarah Worthington.